gosom/kouti/README.md

 # kouti
-A mini framework/tools to ease working with Go and Rest or Http servers.
-Useful to build REST APIS or go web apps
+A mini framework and tools to allow making REST APIs with Go fast.

+It requires Go version at least 1.18 .

+STILL IN HEAVY DEVELOPMENT